evanfrang/lightpy/README.md

 ## Results

-Here are the diffraction patterns that the simulation outputs (blue) and comparison to theory (red dashed).
+Here are the diffraction patterns that the simulation outputs (blue) and comparison to theory (red dashed) and envelope where applicable (green dashed).

 <img src="results/single_slit.png" style="width:100.0%"
 data-fig-align="center" />